Dacha: Dachas and crimes

 Theft is not unusual for dachas.
 Usually, the dachas are either without surveillance or only one single guard taking care of the entire property.
 In an attempt to prevent these thefts, dacha owners often take everything valuable back to their apartments in the city at the end of summer.
 Typically dishes, tools and clothes are stolen.
 Homeless people and criminals often use the dachas in autumn and winter when the owners are absent.
 Occasionally minors light unsupervised dachas on fire as entertainment.

 Thieves also break into dachas with the intention of stealing non-ferrous metal, like gold, copper and silver.
 This happened to the leader of LDPR, Igor Lebedev, in 2000.
 Two men broke into his dacha in Odintsovo District after which they were stopped by police officers.
 The Moscow City Police press claims that collectors of non-ferrous metal are a big problem for the Moscow region and that they come from several different nearby regions.

 Because of drug abuse becoming more prevalent, poppies are now being stolen from dachas more often.
 That is why growing more than two poppy plants is now considered a crime.

 In 2008, unknown men robbed 10 dachas, including the famous "Zelyonaya budka" (Зелёная Будка) that belonged to the famous Russian poet Anna Akhmatova in the settlement Litfonda in Komarovo.

+In 2000, Alexander Vasilyev committed a series of robbery-murders on dachas around Krasnoyarsk with an accomplice.

 In 2002, the United States citizen Yakov Tilipman, who was representing the interests of the "Kremlyovskaya group", was shot in the protected gardening association "Yagodka" (Ягодка) in Opalikha in the Krasnogorsk region of Moscow.
 In 2008, robbers in camouflage uniforms climbed over a fence and made their way into the dacha of the TV host Aleksandr Tsekalo in Krasnogorsk, where his relatives were tied up and robbed.